aicell-lab/hypha-agents/docs/tutorial.md

 print("You are a helpful assistant.") # Role definition

 print(f"""You can use the tools defined below to help answer questions.

-Here are the available tools and their schemas:
+Here are the available tool functions with their arguments schema:
 ```json
 {tools_schema_json}
 ```
 These tools are accessible from the variable `tools`.
 For example, to use the calculator tool:
 ```python
 result = await tools.calculator({{"operation": "+", "x": 5, "y": 3}})